jneimantokbox/annotation-widget/README.md

 ### Attaching the Toolbar to a Publisher
 To use the annotation toolbar, you will need a *canvas* on which the publisher can place annotations.

-After you create the publisher, create an annotation canvas for the publisher and add it to the toolbar:
+Once you create the publisher instance, create an annotation canvas for the publisher and add it to the toolbar:

-- Create an annotation canvas by instantiating an `Annotations` object:
+1. Create an annotation canvas by instantiating an `Annotations` object:
   - Assign the publisher variable to the `Annotations` object's `feed` property.
   - Assign the publisher div to the `Annotations` object's `container` property.
-- Add the annotation canvas to the annotation toolbar by calling the `Toolbar` object's `addCanvas` method.
+2. Add the annotation canvas to the annotation toolbar by calling the `Toolbar` object's `addCanvas` method.

 ```javascript
 var canvas = new OTSolution.Annotations({